BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk10Lab.md

 **Variant detection**

-"NGS: SAM Tools" and "Mpileup", Select your reference in the drop down menu beneath "Choose the source for the reference list".
+While the reads are mapped, we don't have a good sense of which variants are biologically relevant.
+For this, we need to perform a variant analysis.
+Go to the "NGS: SAM Tools" category and select "Mpileup".
+Select your reference in the drop down menu beneath "Choose the source for the reference list".
 Make sure your BWA/BAM file is specified under "BAM file".
-Choose "Perform a genotype likelihood computation", which creates bcf file showing both indels and SNPs for our raw sequence data relative to the reference.
+Choose "Perform a genotype likelihood computation", which create a bcf file showing both indels and SNPs for our raw sequence data relative to the reference.

-"NGS: SAM Tools" and "bcftools view", choose bcf file. pencil icon, Datatype tab to change to vcf

-Visualization in top toolbar, then New Track Browser.
-Add Custom Build, select reference, select vcf file.
-Variants appear colored

-**Visualizing results**

-Download data
+Now we need to summarize the results of these results by going back to "NGS: SAM Tools" and choosing "bcftools view".
+Select your bcf file as input data and run the analysis.
+When it is complete, click on the pencil icon in the result box.
+Click the "Datatype" tab and select vcf as the format.

+Go back to the visualization view and repeat the steps above, this time selecting the vcf file as the dataset.
+What do these results mean?

 ###Assignment
-* Due Wednesday, X at 5 pm
+* Due Wednesday, April a at 5 pm
 * Assessment criteria
 	* Technical content: 40, appropriate syntax for written assessment answers
 	* Critical thinking: 40, explanations for written assessment answers
 	* Documentation: 10, code comments, citations for resources used in questions embedded in answers
 	* Professional behavior: 10, class participation, assignment formatting using homework template (including code formatted in `monospace`)
 * Written assessment:
 	* create new file in your homework repository, `LastnameHomework`, called `LastnameWk10Homework.md".
-Title (header) is "Genome assembly".
+Title (header) is "Genome analysis".
 	* Answer the following questions about the tools you learned for this week's lab, including code comments where appropriate
 	* Use appropriate Markdown formatting, including `monospace` when referencing commands you entered.
 	* If you choose to copy and paste the questions before answering, it might help to copy from the Raw view.
 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult the textbook (see readings above).

-1.
+1. Run FastQC on the quality trimmed file (from step 2 under *Filtering and trimming*).
+Why did we perform the "Filter Fastq" step, given these results?
+2. Create a new visualization using the same reference sequence, and add both the vcf and BAM file as datasets.
+Why aren't all of the variants (colored base pairs) from the BAM analysis listed in the vcf track?
+What do these variants represent?
+3. Describe two ways this lab would've been easier if you had performed the analysis on the command line, instead of through a point-and-click online interface.
+4.
 8. How long did it take you to complete these questions?
 9. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.